wormzjl/forgecraft/kfc/To-Dos.md

 - [ ] Add chainmail recipe
 - [ ] Add Iron Shield
 - [ ] Gold Smelting
-- [ ] Create a method which adds the types of NBT upgrades and creates a unique float instead of using magic numbers
 - [ ] Add forgehammer to oreDict

 ### Tid-Bits